-The national history museum is part of the nation museum which is located on Merrion Street.
+The Natural History Museum is part of the National Museum which is located on Merrion Street.
 It is home to specimens of animals from around the world.
 The opening hours are Tuesday – Saturday: 10-5pm and Sundays 2-5pm.
 Admission is free.
-To book your accommodation click the book now button at the bottom of the screen.

 This introduced a new second public entrance to the gallery located on Clare Street in the city.
-Currently the gallery is preparing for a refurbishment of the Dargan and Milltown Wings.
-There is great free audio tours held at the weekends along with plenty of family activities, shop and restaurant.
+The gallery has recently fully reopened following refurbishment of the Dargan and Milltown Wings.
+There is great free audio tours held at the weekends along with plenty of family activities, shop, and restaurant.
 Admission to the gallery is free but they do welcome donations.
-To book your accommodation click the book now button at the bottom of the screen.

 Dublin Castle is located in the heart of Dublin city on Dame Street.
 Steeped in history, this mesmerising castle was built in 1204.
 It was once a military fortress and prison amongst other things.
 The property includes 2 museums, 2 landscaped gardens, 2 coffee shops, an international conference centre and government buildings.

-Visitors can visit the Chester Beatty Library and thee Revenue Museum also.
-The castle also includes the State Apartments which are recognised as the most important state rooms in Ireland.
-A Guided tour taking in the State Apartments, Undercroft and Chapel Royal costs €4.50 for Adults and €2.00 for Children under 12.
+Visitors can visit the Chester Beatty Library and the Revenue Museum also.
+The castle also includes the State Apartments which are recognised as the most important staterooms in Ireland.
+A guided tour taking in the State Apartments, Undercroft and Chapel Royal costs €4.50 for Adults and €2.00 for Children under 12.
 Admission to all other areas are free.
 Opening times are Monday – Saturday: 9:45am – 4:45pm and Sundays 10:45am – 4:45pm.

 Trinity College Dublin is one of the most popular tourist attractions in Dublin.
 Founded in 1592 the university consists of two playing fields and many of its buildings shaped as quadrangles.
 Trinity College has almost 20,000 college attendants each year.
 The college is Ireland’s most renowned universities and attracts over half a million visitors each year.

 The stunning campus is located in Dublin’s city centre.
 Two of the major attractions on campus are ‘The Book of Kells’ and ‘The Old Library’.
-The Book of Kells is the most famous visitor attractions in Ireland that dates back to 800 AD.
-Its 680 page book illustrates the 4 Gospels all written in Latin.
+The Book of Kells is the most famous visitor attractions in Ireland that date back to 800 AD.
+Its 680-page book illustrates the 4 Gospels all written in Latin.
 It was later hidden by Irish Monks for fear of Viking raids, but was later rediscovered in 1653 and is now housed in Trinity College.